Texas Heartbeat Act: Academic opinions

-Tribe has suggested ways for the United States Department of Justice (DOJ) to combat the effects of the Texas Heartbeat Act.
-In an op-ed published by The Washington Post on September 5, 2021, Tribe urged DOJ to prosecute any individual who sues an abortion provider under sections 241 or 242 of the federal criminal code, which make it a crime to deprive individuals of any constitutional rights.
-Tribe and Risenberg also suggested using a "civil parallel of the Ku Klux Klan Act" of 1871 to deter individuals from suing abortion providers who violate the Texas Heartbeat Act, and recommended that the U.S. Attorney General launch criminal prosecutions and sue private parties under the Act on the grounds of deprivation of rights under color of law.
+Tribe had suggested ways for the United States Department of Justice (DOJ) to combat the effects of the Texas Heartbeat Act.
+In a September 5, 2021 op-ed published by The Washington Post, Tribe urged DOJ to prosecute any individual who sues an abortion provider under sections 241 or 242 of the federal criminal code, which make it a crime to deprive individuals of any constitutional rights.
+Tribe and Rosenberg also suggested using a "civil parallel of the Ku Klux Klan Act" of 1871 to deter individuals from suing abortion providers, and recommended that the U.S. Attorney General sue private parties under the Act on the grounds of deprivation of rights under color of law.
 The two also cited the precedent of Larkin v.
 Grendel's Den, Inc., as an argument against the constitutionality of delegating certain government decisions to private parties.
-At the time of writing, the DOJ had not yet acted on any of Tribe's suggestions.
+After Dobbs overturned Roe, the DOJ did not act on these suggestions specifically with respect to SB 8, since the underlying constitutional right the suggestions were designed to protect no longer existed.

-The private remedies authorized by SB 8 can only be awarded by a state court in a lawsuit brought under SB 8, which is why Whole Women's Health and a group of abortion providers sued a Texas judge under Section 1983 of the Civil Rights Act to enjoin him and a defendant class of all other Texas trial-level judges from entertaining SB 8 lawsuits.
+The private remedies authorized by SB 8 can only be awarded by a state court in a lawsuit brought under SB 8, which is why Whole Woman's Health and a group of abortion providers sued a Texas judge under Section 1983 of the Civil Rights Act to enjoin him and a defendant class of all other Texas trial-level judges from entertaining SB 8 lawsuits.
 On September 10, 2021, a motions panel of the Fifth Circuit Court of Appeals rejected the idea that state judges and their court clerks could be sued in federal court to prevent them from hearing SB 8 cases, characterizing the approach as absurd.

-An analysis by Johns Hopkins along with a study by JAMA Pediatrics published in 2024 suggests SB 8 is associated with an increase in infant mortality and newborn deaths.
+An analysis by Johns Hopkins along with a study by JAMA Pediatrics published in 2024 found that Texas's overlapping abortion bans, taken together, are associated with an increase in infant mortality and newborn deaths.
+A related 2025 study of surgical sterilizations in Texas found that the number of women choosing permanent sterilization surgery nearly doubled in the 15 months after the Act passed, compared with the 15 months before, among a matched group of similarly aged women.